Editor (MVP)

 • Built-in prefabs — built-in prefab IDs and categories.

-• Lua scripting (ECS hooks) — Lua hooks and VGE_LUA_SCRIPT.
+• Lua scripting (ECS hooks) — Lua hooks, per-object script assets, and sandbox details.

 • Repository README.md — build matrix and crate overview.